-- Refining the operational details of Work Stream 1 proposals, including but not limited to: - Establishing rules of procedure for the enhanced Independent Review Process - o Improving ICANN's budgeting and planning process to guarantee the ability for the community to have input, and for that input to be given due consideration - Clarifying the expected behaviors for Board Directors - Defining ICANN Community Assembly practical modalities - Clarifying understanding of the fiduciary duties of Board Directors and related expectations concerning Director behavior for the Board

-- Further assessing enhancements to governments participation in ICANN - Considering the issue of jurisdiction as described in Section 9.3 - Enhancing SO/AC accountability (see Section 5C) - Instituting a culture of accountability within the ICANN organization: - o Limiting ICANN's ability to deny transparency and disclosure requests - o Enhancing the Ombudsman's role and function - o Enhance ICANN's whistleblower policy - o Increasing transparency about ICANN interactions with governments - Defining security audits and certification requirements for ICANN's IT systems - Considering improvements to diversity in all its aspects at all levels of the organization (see Section 5C) - (ensuring that ICANN does human rights impact analyses, within its mission).
+- Refining the operational details of Work Stream 1 proposals, including but not limited to: - Establishing rules of procedure for the enhanced Independent Review Process. - Improving ICANN's budgeting and planning process to guarantee the ability for the Community to have input, and for that input to be given due consideration. - Defining ICANN Community Forum practical modalities. - Clarifying understanding of the fiduciary duties of Board Directors and related expectations concerning Director behavior for the Board. - Further assessing enhancements to governments participation in ICANN. - Considering the issue of jurisdiction as described in Section 9.3. - Enhancing SO and AC accountability (see Section 5C). - Instituting a culture of transparency within the ICANN organization: - Limiting ICANN's ability to deny transparency and disclosure requests. - Enhancing the Ombudsman's role and function. - Enhancing ICANN's whistleblower policy. - Increasing transparency about ICANN interactions with governments. - Defining security audits and certification requirements for ICANN's IT systems. - Considering improvements to diversity in all its aspects at all levels of the organization (see Section 5C). - Defining the modalities of how ICANN integrates human rights impact analyses, within its mission.